BarrettFrost/Smart_menu-project/readme.md

 ### Data Persistence

+The M5 and Desktop Application have data persistence.

 #### *M5*

  The ardiuno-esp32 Preferences library allowed us to save the contents to flash memory on the M5 stack for permanent storage.
 This was necessary for the M5 stack to save the user dietary requirements, maximum calories per meal and the contents of the order they want to place.
 The preferences library had partitioning for the variables and each variable could be assessed using a key.
 The dietary requirements were saved as integers with 0(false) and 1(true).
 The max calories were saved as integer as well and the menu items and restaurant name were saved as a string.

 #### *Desktop Application*

- - We have the need of persist data about menu and single restaurant in the daily life.
- - We use json file (menu.json, restaurant.json) as API instead of real database.
- - In processing desktop, we use functions such as loadMenu() and loadReataurant() to load the json file, and to use this database.
- - When the user add/edit/delete the food, or register a new restaurant, the data would be changed in the saved json file!
+ The application needed to persist the menu so restaurants didn't have to re-register and remake their menu every time the system was closed.
+This was implemented by saving the data as a JSON file.
+Functions (loadMenu(), loadRestaurant()) would run at initialization to load data from the save files.
+Lastly, whenever the user edited the data, e.g. registering as a new restaurant or changing the menu, the changes will also be written into the JSON save file!

 ### Web Technologies